yaranasserr/NeuroSafe-Drive-System/BCI_readme.md

 ## Handling Data
 - Normalization for each subject seperatly
 - Converting Raw EEG data to 3D to capture SpatioTemporal features across the electrodes

+### Warning: Emotiv EPOC X Developer API License Requirement

+Please note that the Emotiv EPOC X does not provide real-time raw EEG data acquisition without a Developer API license.
+This license costs $1250 per seat per year for students, making it a costly option for applications requiring real-time data.
+Therefore, it is not recommended for this type of application.

+Instead, a free API alternative is available, which can be accessed through the following GitHub repository: [Emotiv LSL API](https://github.com/vtr0n/emotiv-lsl).